Dani-risingBW/ai201-project5-mixtape-starter/submission.md

 ### Bug #2: Friends Listening Now Shows People from Yesterday
 **Location**: `services/feed_service.py:13`

 **Root Cause**: `RECENT_THRESHOLD = timedelta(hours=24)` should be `timedelta(minutes=30)`

+**How You Reproduced It**:
+- **Data condition**: Seeded listening events at two time ranges:
+  - Events 0-20 minutes ago (should appear)
+  - Events 13-15 hours ago (should NOT appear)
+- **Sequence of actions**:
+  1. User A queries `/feed/user_a_id/listening-now`
+  2. Service queries events where `listened_at >= now - 24_hours`
+  3. Both recent events AND 13-hour-old events match the condition
+  4. Both are returned in the feed
+- **Observed behavior**: Friends who listened 13+ hours ago still appear in "listening now"
+- **Verification**: Modified seed_data.py to create events at 13-15 hour mark, confirmed they appear in feed

 **Reproduction Steps**: